-Students who are awarded fellowships will receive tuition for up to six credit hours of school a semester.
+Students who are awarded fellowships will receive tuition for up to six credit hours of school in a semester.
 Awards are designed as first-semester and last-semester funding opportunities and are contingent upon acceptance into the sustainability studies graduate program.

-Reese Institute Fellows program
+Reese Institute Fellowship

-Through the program, students will be involved with many resume-building projects, providing hands-on experience in designing, developing, and implementing sustainability initiatives that have real world applications.
+Through the fellowship, students will be involved with many resume-building projects, providing hands-on experience in designing, developing, and implementing sustainability initiatives that have real world applications.
 Students will work collaboratively and independently to develop the key competencies employers seek in sustainability professionals.

 Qualified fellows will receive a $600 - $1,800 tuition reduction as compensation for 45 - 120 hours of sustainability-related work over the course of a semester.

-To apply for a Reese Institute Fellowship, send a cover letter and resume to McDade at email@example.com and copy Susy Chandler, Asheville Center affairs coordinator at firstname.lastname@example.org.
+To apply for a Reese Institute Fellowship, send a cover letter and resume to McDade at email@example.com and copy Chandler at firstname.lastname@example.org.

 Application fees can be waived using code THANKS when applying for the sustainability studies program.